 Lactose is the predominant carbohydrate found in breast milk.
-It is a dissacharide composed of one galactose sugar and one glucose sugar.
-The enzyme lactase hydrolyzes lactose into the two simpler sugars.
-A person who is truly lactose intolerant will lack the enzyme lactase and they will not be able to break down lactose.
+It is a disaccharide composed of one galactose sugar and one glucose sugar.
+The enzyme lactase hydrolyzes lactose into two simpler sugars.
+A person who is really lactose intolerant will lack the enzyme lactase and will be unable to break down lactose.

 Lactose intolerance is relatively common in adults because many people stop producing the enzyme lactase by age 2 to 5.
 For example:

 - 90% of Asian adults are lactose intolerant

-- 50% of Hispanics adults are lactose intolerant
+- 50% of Hispanic adults are lactose intolerant

 - 10% of White American adults are lactose intolerant

-However, it is very very rare that infants are lactose intolerance.
-If you are told that your baby is lactose intolerant, then you should consult another doctor before you abandon breastfeeding.
-According to this article, food allergies in babies are often mis-diagnose as lactose intolerance.
+However, it is very, very rare that infants are lactose intolerant.
+If you are told that your baby is lactose intolerant, you should consult another doctor before abandoning breastfeeding.
+According to this article, food allergies in babies are often misdiagnosed as lactose intolerance.

-If your baby is lactose intolerance, and cannot metabolize lactose, then baby formulas are a savior!
+If your baby is lactose intolerant and cannot metabolize lactose, baby formulas are a savior!
 There are soy-based formulas and lactose-free formulas.
 Be sure to ask your doctor which is best for your baby.